James W. Ford

 *James W. Ford was born on this date in 1893.
 He was a Black labor activist and a politician.

 Young Ford got his first job at age 13, working on a railroad track in Ensley, Alabama.
-Here were paid less than white workers and were given the dirtiest tasks.
+Here, they were paid less than white workers and were given the dirtiest tasks.
 He later worked as a Blacksmith's helper at a steel plant, a machinist's helper, and a laborer at a blast furnace.
 Ford worked his way through high school before attending Fisk University.

-Ford returned to America as a skilled radio operator but was unemployable because he was black and worked at a mattress factory in Chicago.
+Ford returned to America as a skilled radio operator but was unemployed because he was black and worked at a mattress factory in Chicago.
 Ford then worked as a parcel post dispatcher for the United States Post Office, joining the Union of Post Office Workers (UPW Local 1).
 Ford became active in his local union, earned the trust of black and white workers, and was a delegate to the Chicago Federation of Labor.
 In his work with the CFL, and the National Negro Congress, Ford fought against segregationist policies pushed by the leadership of various unions.